Wig: 18th century

 Among women in the French court of Versailles in the mid-to-late 18th century, large, elaborate and often themed wigs (such as the stereotypical "boat poufs") were in vogue.
 These combed-up hair extensions were often very heavy, weighted down with pomades, powders, and other ornamentation.
 In the late 18th century these coiffures (along with many other indulgences in court life) became symbolic of the decadence of the French nobility, and for that reason quickly became out of fashion from the beginning of the French Revolution in 1789.

 During the 18th century, men's wigs became smaller and more formal with several professions adopting them as part of their official costumes.
 This tradition survives in a few legal systems.
 They are routinely worn in various countries of the Commonwealth.
 Until 1823, bishops of the Church of England and Church of Ireland wore ceremonial wigs.
 The wigs worn by barristers are in the style favoured in the late eighteenth century.
-Judges' wigs, in everyday use as court dress, are short like barristers' wigs (although in a slightly different style), but for ceremonial occasions judges and also senior barristers (QCs) wear full-bottomed wigs.
+Judges' wigs, in everyday use as court dress, are short like barristers' wigs (although in a slightly different style), but for ceremonial occasions judges and also senior barristers (KCs) wear full-bottomed wigs.

+In the 18th century, wigmaking was a craft guild in multiple cities.
+The guilds, government, and others were constantly concerned about quality.
+The Lyon Wigmaker Guild petitioned local magistrates to uphold statutes banning bleached human hair, as well as wild goat and lamb hair.
+The guild officers claimed that the process of bleaching damaged the hair too much, thereby forcing a wigmaker to sell a faulty product to consumers.
+As for the wild goat and lamb hair, they claimed it was too coarse to style.
+18th century French wigmakers used an interesting technique to ensure that the hair retained moisture: baking hair into dough.
+In Paris, gingerbread bakers would routinely bake hair dough for wigmakers, although in other French cities, it was not necessarily gingerbread.
+Taxes on hair dough baking were proposed in 1705.
+In Grenoble, wigmakers complained that such tax obligations "destroy the liberty of commerce; because no baker is obliged to bake wigmakers' hair dough, instead doing it for them as a courtesy."